Natural hot springs at the Fairmont Hot Springs Resort in the Waterfall Pools |

 PIN ME FOR LATER

-Disclaimer: Our zipline adventure was hosted by Fairmont Hot Springs Resort and we also received complimentary hot springs access and mini golf during our stay.
+Disclaimer: Our zipline adventure was hosted by Fairmont Hot Springs Resort and we also received complimentary hot springs access during our stay.

 No comments: